Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-Expanding AI toward an inclusive and embodied agent that is superhuman for real-world applications, especially in **medicine**.
+Expanding LLM's capability toward an inclusive and embodied agent that is superhuman for real-world applications, especially in **medicine**.

 ## News